 Every myth has a kernel of insight, but OOC systems have come a long way since prototypes with yards of intricately set-up tubing that required an associated bioengineer to make them run.

-Whilst commercial solutions are firmly designed for the cell biologist’s hands, it is true, that some systems are trickier than others to set up.
+Whilst commercial solutions are firmly designed for the cell biologist’s hands, some systems will “feel” more familiar than others.
 Microscale designs operate at extremely low volumes, which is advantageous when working with precious samples, but cell seeding requires steady, experienced hands.
 Alternative, less-futuristic designs provide a straightforward transition from traditional 2D cell culture via familiar multi-well plate formats.
-Their higher working volumes can also offer you advantages, a point that will be explored in more detail below.
+Their higher working volumes offer benefits that will be explored further below.

-Rest assured that vendors are not just focused on the technology.
-Our creative minds have come up with ways to ease adoption through complete solutions that incorporate hardware, off-the-shelf reagents, software, and support packages that shorten the learning curve by essentially guiding you through the process of OOC experimental setup.
+Rest assured that vendors are not just focused on technology development.
+Our creative minds have identified additional ways to ease adoption through complete solutions that include off-the-shelf reagents, protocols, software, and support packages to shorten the learning curve.

 2. Primary cells are too challenging to work with

 Naturally, primary cells are an important component of OOC models.
-They are required to accurately recapitulate human organs or disease states in vitro and are, without a doubt, more challenging to work with than immortalized cells.
-Whilst this challenge isn’t unique to OOC, there is, of course, an extra dimension to consider versus 2D assays!
-In our experience, primary cells that work well in a standard 2D setting, do not always translate well into 3D culture.
-Your laboratory could lose valuable time, resources, and budget validating cell lot, after cell lot, to find those that are OOC compatible.
+They are required to accurately recapitulate human organs, or disease states, in vitro and are certainly more challenging to work with than immortalized cells.
+Whilst this challenge isn’t unique to OOC, there is an extra dimension to consider versus 2D primary cell assays!
+In our experience, primary cells that work well in a standard 2D assay, do not always translate well into 3D culture.
+Your laboratory could lose valuable time, resources, and budget validating cell lot, after cell lot, to find OOC-compatible donors.
 To address this issue, we collaborate closely with primary cell providers to supply cells that thrive in 3D, maintaining their function and phenotype for up to 4 weeks when cultured under perfusion.
-So, rather than spending your time finding needles in haystacks, you can focus on making new discoveries!
+So, rather than wasting time finding needles in haystacks, you can focus on making new discoveries!

 3. OOC offers limited endpoint measurements

-As you may expect, approaches that are designed for high throughput screening deliver fewer endpoint measurements from simpler OOC models.
-However, this statement couldn’t be further from the truth for complementary OOC solutions that sit up and downstream of screening to better understand disease, investigate new targets, confirm drug safety and efficacy, ascertain ADME profiles, or to unlock mechanism of action.
+As you may expect, approaches designed for high throughput screening deliver fewer endpoint measurements from simpler OOC models.
+However, this statement couldn’t be further from the truth for complementary OOC solutions that sit up and downstream to unlock disease mechanisms, investigate new targets, evaluate drug safety or efficacy and derive ADME profiles.

-OOC also enables you to measure new human-relevant endpoints that previously weren’t possible in vitro.
-For example, their cultures can be maintained up to 4 weeks to study the effects of chronic drug dosing on the liver so that you can identify drug-induced-liver injury liabilities ahead of the clinic.
-In addition, new, interconnected multi-organ (gut and liver) models recreate human processes in the laboratory such as first-pass metabolism to estimate drug bioavailability, an important parameter currently determined using animal models that offer poor predictability 1, 2, 3.
+OOC also enables you to perform studies that weren’t previously possible in vitro.
+Liver cultures, for example, can be maintained for up to 4 weeks to study the effects of chronic drug dosing so that you can identify drug-induced-liver injury liabilities ahead of the clinic.
+New, interconnected multi-organ (gut and liver) models recreate human processes such as first-pass metabolism to estimate drug bioavailability, an important parameter currently determined using animal models that deliver poor predictability 1, 2, 3.
+OOC also offers a viable path forward for testing newer human-specific drug modalities where animal use is less suited due to interspecies differences.

 4. Throughput is limited

-There is no getting away from the fact, that there is an inverse relationship between physiological relevance and throughput capacity.
+There is no avoiding the fact that there is an inverse relationship between physiological relevance and throughput capacity.
 If you need to screen hundreds of thousands of compounds, it won’t be possible to do this using the most “human-like” in vitro models, but there may well be a way to incrementally improve from where you are currently.

 1,536-well 3D spheroid assays, for example, offer an incremental improvement in assay performance over traditional 2D assays for yes/no screening.
-For hit validation, it is possible to incorporate 96/384-well OOC systems that offer a basic (reliant on gravity) method of perfusion to mimic blood flow which improves the human relevance and longevity of 3D cultures over their static counterparts.
+For hit validation, it is possible to incorporate 96/384-well OOC systems that offer a basic (reliant on gravity) method of perfusion to mimic blood flow, which improves the human relevance, sensitivity and longevity of 3D cultures over their static counterparts.

 From here, chip- and plate-based OOC solutions featuring adjustable “organ-specific” flow rates that recreate in vivo-like biomechanical stimulus, oxygen, and nutrient delivery, enable the most accurate recapitulation of human organs and microtissues in vitro.
-These significantly more sophisticated systems are indeed relatively low in throughput.
-Only one replicate can be run per chip or 12 replicates per plate, yet they perfectly complement their higher-throughput siblings by helping to ensure the right lead candidates enter the clinic.
-Plus, if you were to compare these solutions to in vivo animal studies, it suddenly puts a different perspective on the whole throughput argument.
+These more sophisticated systems are indeed relatively low in throughput.
+Only one replicate can be run per chip, or 6-48 replicates per Multi-chip plate.
+Generally, most vendors offer the capability to run several chips, or plates, simultaneously to improve capacity.
+However, due to their data richness, enhanced sensitivity and data translatability, they perfectly complement their higher-throughput siblings by helping to ensure the right lead candidates enter in vivo animal studies or the clinic.

 5. All OOC solutions use Polydimethylsiloxane (PDMS)

 PDMS is often used in organ-on-a-chip technologies but by no means all.
 This gas-permeable polymer is straightforward to manufacture at a small scale, low cost, and transparent, enabling easy imaging.
 The crucial disadvantage of PDMS is its lipophilicity.
-Unfortunately, this property causes the non-specific binding of hydrophilic compounds, making it difficult to accurately quantify exposure responses and pharmacokinetics.
+Unfortunately, this property causes the non-specific binding of hydrophilic compounds, making it difficult to accurately quantify drug exposure-responses, or pharmacokinetics.

 PDMS is not the only material currently available to OOC developers.
-A viable alternative is Cyclic olefin copolymer (COC), an amorphous polymer currently known to be the most inert material available for use in medical devices.
-Use of COC ensures that non-specific binding is minimized when working with a cross-section of therapeutic modalities, including small and large molecules.
-We would recommend using COC over PDMS for compound testing purposes to maintain data integrity4.
+A viable alternative is Cyclic olefin copolymer (COC), an amorphous polymer known to be the most inert material available.
+COC use minimizes non-specific binding when working with a cross-section of therapeutic modalities, including small and large molecules.
+We recommend using COC over PDMS for compound testing to maintain data integrity4.

 6. OOC systems lack flexibility

-Similarly, if you have invested time and energy developing an in-house model, it’s important to ensure that the commercially available system you choose is indeed flexible enough to accommodate it via a thorough evaluation before any investment is made.
+Additionally, if you have invested time and energy developing an in-house model using standard inserts, such as Transwell®, ensure that the commercially available system you choose is flexible enough to accommodate before investing.

-One final point to consider on this topic relates to the architecture of the system.
+One final point to consider relates to the architecture of the system.
 How open or closed is it?
-This is a particularly pertinent point to consider when inducing/studying the mechanism of disease, or where the future use of patient biopsies is a consideration.
+This is particularly pertinent to consider when inducing/studying disease onset.
 Can you easily access the cultures to change experimental conditions, or manipulate the models once the experiment is set up?
+Can you easily remove samples for longitudinal bioanalysis studies?

 7. The technology is too costly

 There is naturally an upfront investment associated with adopting any new technology, however, the initial CAPEX outlay and running costs are probably much smaller than you think when offset against the potential gains.
-OOC systems fulfill critical unmet needs within R&D and, in the medium, to long term they can enable your organization to realize significant savings.
+OOC systems fulfil critical unmet needs within R&D and can enable your organization to realize significant savings.
 A research publication suggests that incorporating OOC into drug discovery workflows to generate human-relevant data that better predict clinical outcomes, could save companies up to 26% of their R&D costs5.

-OOC holds a huge amount of promise to deliver human-predictive information that improves data translatability between the lab and clinic.
-However, making a strategic shift from entrenched gold standard models to a novel approach is not a straightforward process, especially at the later stages of drug development.
+OOC offers the potential to deliver human-predictive information that improves data translatability between the lab and clinic.
+However, we understand that embarking on a strategic shift from entrenched gold standard models to a novel approach is not always straightforward, especially at the later stages of drug development.
 So, let’s not jump the gun.
 Currently, OOC is being used to drive major improvements in the accuracy and efficiency of drug discovery.
 It represents a concrete approach to reduce, refine, and complement existing tests, right now – rather than a futuristic proposal to sweep away the status quo.

-So, although OOC is not currently delivering regulatory accepted data, there is a strong foundation in place that, we foresee, will lead to regulatory acceptance of OOC data within IND submissions in the not-too-distant future.
-For now, this should not be a reason to hold back from adopting a technique that has been proven to enable better science.
+There is a strong foundation in place that, we foresee, will lead to more widespread regulatory acceptance of OOC data within regulatory submissions in the not-too-distant future.
+For now, this should not be a reason to hold back from adopting a technique that enables better science.

 9. We cannot match the complexity of a human

-So, although OOC models are not real, a lack of human-relevant biology for potential therapeutics against is contributing to the high attrition rates we see.
-OOC offers a solution that is available right now to bridge gaps between the preclinical and clinical phases of medicines discovery.
-Simply by complementing the insights derived using traditional approaches with those from OOC, more informed decisions can be made about which drugs to take forward into the clinic.
+So, although OOC models are not “real”, the lack of human-relevant pre-clinical models for testing potential therapeutics is causing undeniably high attrition rates.
+OOC offers a solution to bridge gaps between the preclinical and clinical phases of medicine discovery.
+By complementing the insights derived using traditional approaches with those from OOC, you can make more informed decisions about which drugs to take into humans.

 Going forward, we will continue to invest in OOC technology, the path to adoption, and regulatory acceptance.
-We hope that by ironing out the misunderstandings, misconceptions, and outright myths that surround OOC you may join us so that we can focus on advancing science and creating a brighter future together.
+We hope that by ironing out the misunderstandings, misconceptions, and myths surrounding OOC you may join us so that we can focus on advancing science and creating a brighter future together.

-For more information on the PhysioMimix OOC range, including the PhysioMimix Single-Organ and PhysioMimix Multi-Organ Systems visit:
+For more information on the PhysioMimix OOC range, including the PhysioMimix Single-organ and PhysioMimix Multi-organ Systems, click here.

 AUTHOR